Aviv-public/datadog_flask_poc/README.md

   - :bulb: Example of manual metrics increment on endpoint `/prometheus_counter_inc/<count_type>/<value>`)
 2. Configure metrics in datadog-agent to specify exhaustive list of metrics to send to datadog.
 See agent_conf/prometheus.d/conf.yaml

-Metrics can be found in datadog metrics exporer https://<datadog website>/metric/explorer.
+Metrics can be found in datadog metrics exporter https://<datadog website>/metric/explorer.
 In the current application, the following metrics are generated:
  - TESTAPI.custom_metric
  - TESTAPI.request_count
  - TESTAPI.request_latency_seconds